TheDrkNite25/sudoku/README.md

   - `pip install -r requirements.txt`
   - `python sudoku.py --puzzle [puzzle name]`, where "[puzzle name]" is one of the available puzzles
 - To get usage help: `python sudoku.py --help` or `python sudoku.py -h`
+- To save your own puzzle, create a plain text file in "boards" directory and name it "[YourBoardName].sudoku"
+  - [YourBoardName] should not contain spaces - use camelCase, snake_case, or hyphens instead
+  - The puzzle must be a 9x9 grid of integers (see the available puzzles for an example)
+  - 0 represents an empty cell
+  - Next, add your board name to the "PUZZLES" list in setup.py
+  - Run the program with your new board!
+- If you filled out a cell but want to change it, just click that cell and enter 0

 ## About the Solver